numba/numba/docs/source/cuda/cuda_ffi.rst

   Python exception occurred.
 Since Python exceptions don't occur in foreign functions, this should always be set to 0 by the callee.
-- The first argument is a pointer to the return value of type ``T``, which is passed in by the caller.
+- The first argument is a pointer to the return value of type ``T``, which is allocated in the local address space [#f1]_ and passed in by the caller.
 If the function returns a value, the pointee should be set by the callee to store the return value.
 - Subsequent arguments should match the types and order of arguments passed to the function from the Python kernel.